ktsn/vue-template-loader/README.md

         loader: 'vue-template-loader',
         options: {
           transformToRequire: {
-            // The key should be an element name,
+            // The key should be an element name
-            // the value should be an attribute name or an array of attribute names
+            // The value should be an attribute name or an array of attribute names
             img: 'src'
           }
         }